mskcc/facetsHeatmap/README.md

 By default, it will cluster the samples with **K**, reorder them based on cluster membership (labeled 'C1', 'C2', ..., 'CK') and by hierarchical clustering within clusters.
 The order of clusters are with increasing mean **tcn**.
 In the 1D profile, the line plot for LOH fractions can be turned off with **show.loh = FALSE**.
+To skip clustering (e.g. with too few samples) and/or reordering within clusters, use the options **clusterZ = FALSE** and/or **reorder.hc = FALSE**, and the samples will be displayed with the input order.

 One can specify the maximum 'tcn' with argument **tcn.max** (default 6).
 If the 1D and 2D part don't align, try to fudge with changing the arguments **margin** and **mar** (above are the defaults), each parameters for **ggplot** of 2D and base R graphics